Duane is an avid reader and follower of all things social, spiritual, and political, and a committed leftist.

-Basic Income Guarantee is Not a New Idea
+Guaranteed Basic Income Is Not a New Idea

-Commonly called Guaranteed Basic Income, The Citizen's Dividend, Basic Income Guarantee.
-Bertrand Russell (1872-1970), British philosopher says:
+There is a concept commonly called Guaranteed Basic Income, the Citizen's Dividend, or Basic Income Guarantee.
+Bertrand Russell (1872–1970), a British philosopher, says:

 “A certain small income, sufficient for necessities, should be secured for all, whether they work or not.
 A larger income … should be given to those who are willing to engage in some work which the community recognizes as useful.”